-- BONESUPPORT’s main contract manufacturer is certified according to the international standard ISO 14001.
+- Our quality system is certified according to ISO 13485

 OUR VIEW OF ANTIBIOTIC USE

-Antimicrobial Resistance (AMR) is an increasing threat to global public health.
-Good collaboration is needed to counteract this.
-BONESUPPORT is committed to the correct and responsible use of antibiotics and supports antibiotic stewardship.
+Antimicrobial Resistance (AMR) is an increasing threat to global public health and collaboration is important to counteract this.
+BONESUPPORT is committed to the responsible use of antibiotics and supports antibiotic stewardship.

 OUR VIEW OF ANIMAL TESTING

 As part of research and development in the medical device industry, it is sometimes necessary to carry out experiments on animals, as this is requested by the responsible authorities.
 Strict ethical deliberations are made before animal testing is initiated or funded by BONESUPPORT.

 Alternative methods, such as mathematical modelling or in vitro biological systems, are used if possible.
 If animal studies are deemed necessary, BONESUPPORT strives to involve as few animals as possible.
 The protocol is designed to be as gentle as possible for the animals and, in accordance with the legislation, the study protocol is always approved by an ethics committee.
 BONESUPPORT takes animal welfare very seriously.